Holding Periods: Measuring the Inverse of Money Velocity from Transaction Records: Introduction

 \section{Introduction}

-The rate at which money changes hands is an important macroeconomic indicator and plays a key role in determining inflation \citep{wen_what_nodate}.
-Previous measures of the velocity of money indicate that money moves faster between people when the economy is doing well and that money moves slower when the economy is doing poorly \citep{leao_why_2005}.
-These measures are typically constructed as the ratio of two large macroeconomic aggregates.
-For example, on the Federal Reserve Economic Data (FRED) website, a measure of the velocity of money, the Velocity of M2 (FRED ID: M2V) is calculated as the ratio of quarterly nominal gross domestic product to M2, a measure of the aggregate money supply \citep{federal_reserve_bank_of_st_louis_velocity_2022}.
-However, the economics literature has long recognized that the velocity of money is likely to be different across sectors~\citep{leontief_money-flow_1993,brody_monetary_2000} and between payment systems~\citep{mbiti_mobile_2015}.
-Aggregate measures obscure heterogeneity in the rate at which money changes hands.
-It is important to capture this heterogeneity because the aggregate outcomes could be hiding signs of economic trouble in a specific sector, region, or group.
-Moreover, a thorough understanding of how the velocity of money differs across groups, places, and time can better inform macroeconomic policy.
+The rate at which money changes hands is an important macroeconomic indicator and plays a key role in determining inflation \parencite{benati_money_2020, benati_new_2023}.
+Money tends to move faster between people when the economy is doing well and slower when the economy is doing poorly~\parencite{leao_why_2005}.
+However, conventional measures for the velocity of money are typically constructed as the ratio of two large macroeconomic aggregates.
+For example, on the Federal Reserve Economic Data (FRED) online database, the Velocity of M2 (FRED ID: \texttt{M2V}) is calculated as the ratio of quarterly nominal gross domestic product to \texttt{M2}, a measure of the aggregate money supply~\parencite{federal_reserve_bank_of_st_louis_velocity_2022}.
+This methodology reflects classic formulations of money velocity as the term that balances a ``quantity equation'' of money.
+Quantity equations are constructed from aggregate accounting identities under theoretical frameworks that have long been of interest to monetary economists.
+Fisher favored a quantity equation constructed from the sum total of transactions in an economy, Friedman adopts one that represents money as an asset, and the income form of the quantity equation that underpins \texttt{M2V} is something of a compromise~\parencite{friedman_theoretical_1970}.
+Some decades later, Leontief advanced the earlier, more mechanistic, transactions perspective arguing that the use of income-based quantity equations ``severely underestimates the actual speed [of money] and even more so the speed of circulation of the goods and services money is carrying''~\parencite[][p.
+231]{leontief_money-flow_1993}.